simmstein/freetube-sync/README.md

 **FT-Sync** tries to solve this problem.

+## ⚠️  Disclaimer

-**⚠️  FT-Sync is not a project maintained by the FreeTube Team.
+**FT-Sync is not a project maintained by the FreeTube Team.
 This project is still experimental and problems may occur.
 I cannot be held responsible for any possible loss of data.** Feel free to [open an issue here](https://gitnet.fr/deblan/ft-sync/issues) in case of problem.**

 ## ⚙️ What are requirements?